aryahonraopatil/Experimenting-With-CNN/README.md

 60% but stays constant at 60% when you from 12 to 22 loops.
 And we should train the model longer only when we have a huge amount of data.

-2 - Changing the learning rate and other hyperparameters When we change the learning rate to 0.01 and keeping the momentum same, the accuracy decreases drastically to 10% It is the same when we make the learning rate 0.00001, the accuracy is 11% Here the loss decreases and immediately keeps on increasing.
+2 - Changing the learning rate and other hyperparameters:
+When we change the learning rate to 0.01 and keeping the momentum same, the accuracy decreases drastically to 10% It is the same when we make the learning rate 0.00001, the accuracy is 11% Here the loss decreases and immediately keeps on increasing.
 When we decrease the learning